victor-cody/victor-cody/README.md

 <br/>

 - 😆 **Fun facts about me**: I binge-watch animes a lot.
-I like karaoke-ing.
+I love karaoke-ing randomly throughout the day.
 And, if tech doesn't work out, I have dreams of being a professional fashion model or chef 👨🏽‍🍳.

 <br/>